 The Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) provides a list of all Australian education providers that offer courses to people studying in Australia on student visas and the courses they offer.
 Education institutions can only enrol and deliver education services to students in Australia on a student visa if they are registered on CRICOS.

-As a CRICOS registered provider of education to overseas students, Charles Darwin University (CDU) is required to comply with the ESOS Act 2000 and operate within the requirements of the ESOS legislative framework.
+As a CRICOS registered provider of education to overseas students, CDU is required to comply with the ESOS Act 2000 and operate within the requirements of the ESOS legislative framework.